madpsy/xpa125b_controller/README.md

 `./amp_serial_messages.sh /dev/ttyUSB0`

 Now all frequency, mode and PTT state changes will be passed to the controller and it will work just as it does when connecting directly to rigctl over the network.

+To reduce PTT latency you can set `hybrid` to `true` in the config.
+This will use the analog control cable instead of rigctl for switching rx/tx.

 Hopefully this demonstrates how flexible the controller can be for scenarios where WiFi connectivity is unavailable or undesirable.
 You can still enable WiFi with serial mode if you want the control to remain via serial but still have access to the other APIs and optionally also publish events to MQTT.

 Note: The example scripts are very bare bones and intended to demonstrate the feature.
 One improvement would be to not open a new TCP connection to rigctld every time but instead keep it open and send commands over the same session.